The four major drivers of HR department costs

 However, software such as Personio reduces this effort to a mere 30 minutes (plus general organisation such as scheduling meetings and meeting rooms and setting up workplaces).
 Why?
 Easy – many onboarding processes can be prepared and automated.
 You can additionally define different onboarding processes for each department and delegate these to your colleagues.

-Chaotic Lists and Spreadsheets
+Chaotic lists and spreadsheets

 Managing personnel data in Excel is not only cumbersome and prone to mistakes, but it does also not comply with data protection regulations.